Extraordinary people like you, me, the curious, the handyman, DIY'er or hobbyist. The people who want to mend and create - we are extraordinary.

 Look for a MIG welder with a quality ground clamp, made of good electrical conducting material.
 If your MIG welder has a poor ground clamp change it out.
 Put one on your MIG welder that is better.

-Make sure your ground clamp has a good connection and isn't affected by paint or other surface treatments on your project piece that could cause a poor electrical connection.
+Whatever the type of clamp you use, make sure your ground clamp has a good connection.
+And that it isn't affected by paint or other surface treatments on your project piece that could cause a poor electrical connection.

 If you're unable to connect it to the project piece itself, connect your ground clamp as close as you can to the project your welding.
 The further away your ground clamp is the more likely something will reduce electrical conductivity.